 The Hathaspace HSP002 Smart True HEPA Air Purifier 2.0

-Hathaspace also manufacturers the HSP002 Smart True HEPA Air Purifier 2.0.
+Hathaspace also manufactures the HSP002 Smart True HEPA Air Purifier 2.0.
 I have not personally used this model, but I include it here for your information.

-According to the manufacturer, it is capable of filtering air for a 1500 square foot space and carries a five year warranty, three years longer than the HSP001’s two year warranty.
+According to the manufacturer, it is capable of filtering the air for a 1500-square-foot space and carries a five-year warranty, three years longer than the HSP001’s two-year warranty.

 The following are features the HSP002 has over the HSP001.

 - A pre-filter to catch hair, lint, etc..

 - A medical grade HEPA filter that filters down to .1 microns.
 The HSP001 filters down to .3 microns.
 The manufacturer makes it clear on their website that the HEPA filter meets medical specs, but the HSP002 is not medical equipment.